 When communicating risk to employees and other stakeholders try to use a variety of mediums so that the information is user friendly.
 Always be aware that people may have low levels of literacy, or other cognitive issues in the language in which you are communicating.

 * Initially assess people’s OSH Literacy skills when they start in the place of work and training.
 People can be very shy about having literacy issues, colour blindness etc. and may not confide;

 *Have OSH literacy or general literacy lessons for all employees, especially new ones;

-* Discreetly and sympathetically make new employees aware that you are a ‘literacy aware’ employer and that they can confidentially confide that they have literacy issues.
+* Discreetly and sympathetically make new employees aware that you are an ‘OSH literacy aware’ employer and they can confide if they have literacy issues.

-* When giving OSH training and induction as well as communicating risk be aware that there are seven (7) recognised different learning styles: use realia – examples such as signs and actual products and don’t just keep it in the classroom. make it real; have a ‘walkabout’ to show trainees and employees where OSH and Fire Safety services, such as emergency exits, First-Aid boxes and fire extinguishers can be found and used.
+* When you deliver OSH information and training be aware that there are seven (7) recognised different learning styles: use realia – examples such as signs and actual products and don’t just keep it in the classroom. make it real; have a ‘walkabout’ to show trainees and employees where OSH and Fire Safety services, such as emergency exits, First-Aid boxes and fire extinguishers can be found and used.

-*Know your target audience – age group, language and cultural issues, literacy levels, other issues such as sight or audio impairments, what they do and don’t need to know – keep it relevant.
+*Know your target audience – age, language and cultural issues, literacy levels, other issues such as sight or hearing impairments, what they do and don’t need to know – keep it relevant.

 * Pitch your writing for a target age of around 10 – 11 years of age (Try not to be patronising).
 People with high reading ages don’t mind reading lower levels, but people with lower levels can’t read at higher levels.
 There are lots of tools on the web to help you calculate the reading level/age of your written information.